Mister Cartoon

 Mark Machado, better known as Mister Cartoon or more commonly just Cartoon or Toon, is an American tattoo artist and graffiti artist based in Los Angeles, California.
 He has been described by the New York Times as an "instrumental figure in the Los Angeles hip-hop scene" and by the BBC as "one of the greatest living tattoo artists in the US".
-Growing up in the Harbor area of Los Angeles County, young Cartoon began doing illustrations and graffiti then going on to airbrushing clothing and lowrider custom cars.
+Growing up in the Los Angeles Harbor Region, young Cartoon began doing illustrations and graffiti then going on to airbrushing clothing and lowrider custom cars.
 Machado then moved on to working in the music industry doing album covers, tour merchandise and later tattooing recording artists and other celebrities.

 Machado's style of art is part of the Chicano art movement and cholo culture, which he became part of in the late 1980s, using various mediums.
 His other work includes hand painted signs, screen printing, wall murals, clothing, and toy sculptures of cartoon cats.
 He adopted the "Fine Line" prison tattooing art style, alongside Old English lettering, which historically was developed in the California prison system.

 Cartoon has tattooed the bodies of Kobe Bryant, Dr. Dre, 50 Cent, Eminem, Christina Aguilera, Travis Barker, Pink, Justin Timberlake, Beyoncé Knowles, Danny Trejo, Melanie Griffith, Shaquille O'Neal, Lewis Hamilton and Snoop Dogg.
 Machado designed logos for musicians and record labels including Cypress Hill, Eazy-E's Ruthless Records and Eminem's Shady Records.
 Machado's art has been employed by Nike, Toyota, T-Mobile, the Los Angeles Kings, the Los Angeles Clippers, Modelo and in Grand Theft Auto.